23 Best Blogs for New Artists

 Best blogs with Spotify playlists

-As one of the biggest streaming services in the world, Spotify is invaluable for new artists.
+As one of the biggest streaming services in the world, Spotify and it’s playlists are invaluable for new artists.
 So finding blogs that use the platform is an important step for you to take.

 As one of the largest independent playlist communities, Indiemono loves breaking new artists, especially if you have less than 1,000 streams.
 They specialise in Indie bands and artists.